lukemurraynz/lukemurraynz.github.io/blog/2023-09-06-Empowering-Resilience-with-Azure-backup-services.md

 > Just as important (if not more) than the technology to enable this, clear business requirements and preparation is paramount for a successful disaster recovery solution, I highly recommend the [Azure Business Continuity Guide](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/introducing-the-azure-business-continuity-guide/ba-p/3905424?WT.mc_id=AZ-MVP-5004796).
 Supplied by the Microsoft Fastrack team, this guide includes resources to prepare for thorough disaster recovery plan.

-The key to successful disaster recovery is not only the workloads themselves but supporting services, such as DNS, Firewall rules, connectivity etc., that need to be considered, These are out of the scope of this article but the following Microsoft Azure architecture references are worth a read:
+The key to successful disaster recovery is not only the workloads themselves but supporting services, such as DNS, Firewall rules, connectivity etc., that need to be considered.
+These are out of the scope of this article but the following Microsoft Azure architecture references cover the topic in depth:

 * [Enterprise-scale disaster recovery](https://learn.microsoft.com/azure/architecture/solution-ideas/articles/disaster-recovery-enterprise-scale-dr?WT.mc_id=AZ-MVP-5004796)
 * [SMB disaster recovery with Azure Site Recovery](https://learn.microsoft.com/azure/architecture/solution-ideas/articles/disaster-recovery-smb-azure-site-recovery?WT.mc_id=AZ-MVP-5004796)